goapsych0/ctf/squarectf_2018/C8/README.md

 4. submit result

 You find this script [here](anal-ttf.py "anal-ttf.py")
-Before this would work I prepared a refernce directory containing only the contours of the glyf table of that font.
+Before this would work I prepared a refernce directory containing only the contours of the glyph table of that font.

 #### GET stuff
 This is the code piece to get the ttf file: